 Fiona, Lead Instructor

-Fiona is a senior at GW and will graduate in May 2021 with a BS in mathematics and minor in STEM Teaching.
+Fiona graduated from GWU with a BS in mathematics and a minor in STEM Teaching.
 She has had a passion for mathematics since high school and loves to spread that passion in the form of tutoring and teaching.
 Through her minor program, she has taught at various DC public schools and spent last summer teaching math to 7th graders in her home city of Cincinnati.
 Her favorite math subjects are trigonometry and calculus.
 When she is not studying or teaching math, she loves to watch Jeopardy, cook gourmet meals for her friends, and explore parts of DC she has never seen before.

 Steve, Sr. Instructor